 Ingredients and Substitutions

 This reverse marinade is all about using what you like and can be customized with almost anything.
-This is everything I used for this recipe, including substitution ideas that work just as well:
+Here’s what you’ll need, including substitution ideas that work just as well:

-• Fresh Herbs – I finely minced fresh rosemary, thyme, and chives.
+- Fresh Herbs, finely minced fresh rosemary, thyme, and chives.
 Almost any fresh or dried herb would taste great, such as parsley, cilantro, oregano, mint, and basil.

-• Orange Zest – I like how it adds mellow citrus flavors.
+- Orange Zest adds mellow citrus flavors.
 Lemon zest and lime zest work well as substitutes.

-• Vinegar – AKA the acid component in the marinade.
-I like white wine vinegar best, but red wine vinegar, apple cider vinegar, and balsamic vinegar also work.
-You can even swap the vinegar for lemon juice, orange juice, or lime juice.
+- Vinegar is the acid component in the marinade.
+I prefer white wine vinegar best, but red wine vinegar, apple cider vinegar, and balsamic vinegar also work.
+You can swap the vinegar for lemon juice, orange juice, or lime juice.

 Flavor Variations